 The Keystone Avenue Bridge over the Truckee River is structurally deficient and does not accommodate pedestrians and bicyclists.
 This project will allow us to replace a piece of failing infrastructure with a safer alternative, which will include bike/pedestrian facilities where there currently is none.

-This intersection is a major connector between two areas experience large amounts of growth.
+The Pyramid/Sparks intersection is a major connector between two areas experience large amounts of growth.
 Traffic is currently experiencing longer delays and widening has been identified as an important solution here.
 This project addresses both congestion and safety.

 - Mt.
 Rose Highway Improvements

 The Mt.
 Rose Highway exceeds the statewide average for fatal crashes, with the highest rate in the central section of the corridor (Callahan Road, Thomas Creek Road).
 High speeds are a likely contributing factor.
 Actual speeds are 10-15 mph higher than posted speeds, as discovered in a recent NDOT study.
 The proposed alternatives would make long-term improvements to the roadway footprint and operations, including intersection controls, speeds, access, and accommodation of multimodal travel.

 This is a collection of multimodal transportation improvements located on the region’s High Injury Network (HIN) and identified for priority implementation in the Vision Zero Truckee Meadows Action Plan.
 The desired outcome of these projects would be to improve transportation safety for all road users, regardless of travel mode.
 Each of these individual projects is located in a Historically Disadvantaged Community, and incorporates multiple Federal Highway Administration (FHWA) Proven Safety Countermeasures to achieve the goal of a reduction in fatal and serious injury crashes.